zacwong2151/tp/docs/UserGuide.md

 * dsc/ - Description of the event
 * m/ - Materials needed for the event and its quantity
 * b/ - Budget for the event
+* vs/ - Maximum number of volunteers allowed in the event

 Restrictions:
 * All parameters must be separated by a single space.